naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">UINames</span> | List&lt;String&gt; | Name of the UI elements to hide.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">uINames</span> | string list | Name of the UI elements to hide.
-allowToggle | Boolean | When hiding the entire UI, controls whether to allow the user to re-show the UI with hotkeys or by clicking anywhere on the screen (false by default).
-Has no effect when hiding a particular UI. time | Decimal | Duration (in seconds) of the hide animation.
+allowToggle | boolean | When hiding the entire UI, controls whether to allow the user to re-show the UI with hotkeys or by clicking anywhere on the screen (false by default).
+Has no effect when hiding a particular UI. time | decimal | Duration (in seconds) of the hide animation.
 When not specified, will use UI-specific duration.

 </div>